kyma-project/kyma/docs/kyma/docs/05-03-overrides.md

     tokenExpirationMinutes: 60
 ```

-To override this value, such as to change "60 to "90", do the following:
+To override this value, such as to change `60` to `90`, do the following:

-- Create a ConfigMap in the `kyma-installer` Namespace labeled with `installer:overrides` or reuse existing one.
+- Create a ConfigMap in the `kyma-installer` Namespace and [label](#helm-overrides-for-kyma-installation-user-defined-overrides) it.
-- Add an entry `application-connector.connector-service.deployment.args.tokenExpirationMinutes: 90` to the map.
+- Add the `application-connector.connector-service.deployment.args.tokenExpirationMinutes: 90` entry to the ConfigMap.

 Notice that the user-provided override key now contains two parts:

 - The chart "path" inside the top-level `core` chart: `application-connector.connector-service`
 - The original template value reference from the chart without the .Values. prefix: `deployment.args.tokenExpirationMinutes`.

 Once the installation starts, the Installer generates overrides based on the map entries.
-The system uses the value of "90" instead of the default value of "60" from the `values.yaml` chart file.
+The system uses the value of "90" instead of the default value of `60` from the `values.yaml` chart file.

 ## Global overrides

 There are several important parameters usually shared across the charts.
 Helm convention to provide these requires the use of the `global` override key.
-For example, to define the `global.domain` override, just use "global.domain" as the name of the key in ConfigMap or Secret for the Installer.
+For example, to define the `global.domain` override, just use `global.domain` as the name of the key in ConfigMap or Secret for the Installer.

 Once the installation starts, the Installer merges all of the map entries and collects all of the global entries under the `global` top-level key to use for installation.

 ## Values and types

 Installer generally recognizes all override values as strings.
-It internally renders overrides to Helm as a YAML stream with only string values.
+It internally renders overrides to Helm as a `yaml` stream with only string values.

 There is one exception to this rule with respect to handling booleans:
-The system converts "true" or "false" strings that it encounters to a corresponding boolean value (true/false).
+The system converts `true` or `false` strings that it encounters to a corresponding boolean value (true/false).

 ## Merging and conflicting entries